You Are Here:

 The UA Department of Orthopaedic Surgery Today

-Currently the Department performs nearly 300 operative cases per month and supports some 1,600 patient clinic visits per month in its commitment to community relationships and outreach.
-The 5 - year plan for the department includes the addition of 5-6 faculty members to provide more comprehensive coverage of subspecialty education in orthopaedic surgery.
+Currently the Department performs nearly four times the number of operative cases it performed just three years ago.
+We have a commitment to community relationships and outreach.
+The 5 - year plan for the department includes the addition of faculty, residents and fellows in diverse areas to supplement the needs of our growing, vibrant community.